 5. Prepare several thoughtful questions for your interviewer

 A successful interview helps you and your interviewer decide whether the position is right for you.
 Most interviewers ask candidates whether they have questions at the end of the interview.
 This is your opportunity to learn more about the position and whether it's the right fit.
 Preparing for an interview by being ready to ask thoughtful questions also shows you've done a thorough research and you're interested in learning more.

 Read more: 9 Best Questions to Ask Your Interviewer

 Practice your questions and answers to get accustomed to speaking and presenting them confidently.
 Start by rehearsing your sample responses aloud in front of a mirror.
 Pay attention to your voice and body language.
 Make sure to speak in a clear, audible voice, without filler phrases such as 'like' and 'you know'.
 Your body language should be friendly and open.
 Maintain eye contact with your reflection and stay relaxed, without fidgeting.

 Once you feel confident in front of a mirror, ask a family member or friend to interview you.
 Give them a copy of the job description so that they can ask you spontaneous questions.
 Practise as much as you can before your interview so that you feel calm and confident on the day.

 7. Print hard copies of your resume and portfolio

-Printing your resume helps you familiarise yourself with its information.
+Printing your resume helps you familiarise yourself with its content.
 Consider how an interviewer may view it and any questions it might spark.
 Think about how you will answer these questions.
 For example, you might consider your reasons for a large employment gap or staying with a company for a relatively short period.
-Make sure your answers are honest, but tactful and framed in a positive way.
+Make sure your answers are honest but tactful and framed in a positive way.